-Although these tables are consistent with National Accounts GVA data published in the NIE, it is not possible to achieve full agreement with all CSO publications.
-There are four main reasons for differences that occur between the aggregates presented in these tables and the aggregates presented in other publications, particularly the Census of Industrial Production (CIP) and Annual Services Inquiry (ASI).
+Although these tables are consistent with National Accounts GVA data published in the NIE20, it is not possible to achieve full agreement with all CSO publications.
+There are four main reasons for differences that occur between the aggregates presented in these tables and the aggregates presented in other publications, particularly the Census of Industrial Production (CIP) and Annual Services Inquiry (ASI) carried out as part of the Structure of Business Statistics surveys (SBS).

-• Terminology
+Terminology

 For the most part, the underlying definitions are consistent throughout CSO publications, but certain differences do arise.
 For example, the output in these tables is inclusive of freight and of the margin gained on goods resold without further processing.
-These two items may not be part of 'gross output' in the CIP.
 Additionally, the term 'compensation of employees' in National Accounts can include the employer's contribution to social insurance and other labour costs, which are not included in the wages and salaries variable in the CIP and ASI.

-• Accounting practices
+Accounting practices

-Some international sales by Irish companies are included in the CIP gross turnover but are treated on a net basis (i.e. sales less purchases) in the balance of payments.
+Some international sales by Irish companies may be included in the CIP gross turnover but are treated on a net basis (i.e. sales less purchases) in the Balance of Payments (BoP).
 This can arise particularly where Irish companies sell products abroad which they have also purchased abroad.
 The products purchased may never have come into Ireland or undergone any further processing following purchase by the Irish enterprise.
 Conversely, there are companies manufacturing on a fee basis whose transactions may be recorded gross in the international trade statistics.
 This can arise where companies process goods for another company in their enterprise group abroad.
 The goods are imported and exported and may therefore have been included in the merchandise trade statistics although ownership of the goods did not change in the process.

-• Classifications
+Classifications